Email this link to a friend.

-The hormone blood tests, which are usually done on the third day of your cycle, test for the levels of the following key reproductive hormones :
+- The hormone blood tests, which are usually done on the third day of your cycle, test for the levels of the following key reproductive hormones

-The FSH level: The FSH level gives a good idea of the number of eggs remaining in the ovaries.
+The FSH level gives a good idea of the number of eggs remaining in the ovaries.
 A high FSH level suggests that the ovary has either failed or has started to fail.
 If the FSH level is very high (in the menopausal range) then the diagnosis is ovarian failure.
 If the level is borderline, then some doctors will do a clomiphene stimulated FSH level, which allows for an earlier diagnosis of failing ovaries

 This is the other gonadotropin hormone produced by the pituitary; and provides much the same information the FSH level does.
 Another useful test is the LH:FSH ratio which is normally 1:1.
 If, however, the LH level is much higher than the FSH level,this suggests a diagnosis of polycystic ovarian disease.

 If the prolactin level is elevated, the doctor will need to recheck it to confirm it is persistently high.
 There are many reasons for an elevated prolactin level, including certain drugs as well as stress.
 In some women, the reason for a high prolactin level can be a small tumour in the pituitary gland.
 This is called a prolactinoma or microadenoma, and the doctor may advise you have an X-ray of the skull ( or even a CT scan or MRI scan) to rule out this possibility.